Compressed-air energy storage: Adiabatic

 Adiabatic storage continues to store the heat energy produced by compression and returns it to the air as it is expanded to generate power.
-This is a subject of an ongoing study, with no utility-scale plants as of 2015.
 The theoretical efficiency of adiabatic storage approaches 100% with perfect insulation, but in practice, round trip efficiency is expected to be 70%.
 Heat can be stored in a solid such as concrete or stone, or in a fluid such as hot oil (up to 300 °C) or molten salt solutions (600 °C).
 Storing the heat in hot water may yield an efficiency around 65%.

 Packed beds have been proposed as thermal storage units for adiabatic systems.
 A study numerically simulated an adiabatic compressed air energy storage system using packed bed thermal energy storage.
 The efficiency of the simulated system under continuous operation was calculated to be between 70.5% and 71%.

 Advancements in adiabatic CAES involve the development of high-efficiency thermal energy storage systems that capture and reuse the heat generated during compression.
 This innovation has led to system efficiencies exceeding 70%, significantly higher than traditional Diabatic systems.

+In 2026, a 2.4 GWh adiabatic CAES plant, the largest in the world at the time, was switched on in Huai'an, China.
+It consists of two 300 MW units with a 71% conversion efficiency rate.